jenyss/product-catalog-assistant/README.md

 ### Step 2: Open Jupyter Notebook in JupyterLab

 Ensure that ```<PROJECT_FOLDER>``` is accessible in JupyterLab by setting it as your working directory in JupyterLab.
- * In JupyterLab, use the "Open from Path" option to load ```DataAnalyticsAIAgent.ipynb```.
+ * In JupyterLab, use the "Open from Path" option to load ```ProductQueryAssistant.ipynb```.
  * Similarly, load ```.env``` and populate the variable keys with appropriate values.
- * The first cell in the Notebook installs the required libraries: **%%pip install langchain langgraph pandas python-dotenv duckdb numpy**
+ * The first cell in the Notebook installs the required libraries: **%pip install langchain langgraph pandas openai langchain-openai langchain-core chromadb python-dotenv pydantic**

 ### Step 3: Run the Jupyter Notebook